sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

 ## Lab Scenario

-In this lab, you connected your GitHub account to Microsoft Defender for Cloud (formerly Azure Defender), enhancing security monitoring and threat detection capabilities.
+In this lab, you will connect your GitHub account to Microsoft Defender for Cloud (formerly Azure Defender), enhance security monitoring and threat detection capabilities.

 ## Lab Objectives
 In this lab, you will perform: